 The Changing Threat

 The last half decade has shown a significant increase in global terrorism.
-Public perception and general awareness of the threat of terrorism has increased .- and the impact upon our daily lives has never been more apparent, noticeable and overt.
+Public perception and general awareness of the threat of terrorism has increased and the impact upon our daily lives has never been more apparent, noticeable or overt.

 At the same time, the security services, police and civil resilience agencies are now better equipped with the tools, expertise and intelligence to tackle this ongoing and increasing threat.
 There has also been a substantive change to include members of the corporate and commercial world to play their role in national security - particularly with new programmes like Project Griffin.

 Code 9 Security is one of only a few companies that proactively engage in academic security work to understand the changing needs of its clients, and the wider stakeholders in our business functions.
 One of the key areas that we have been focussing on recently is the importance of major incident plans.